Mom, it’s time for the Quiz!

 …so I have no clue how any of this differs from the original 1969 release; but, I do know that “Her Majesty”

 was originally part of the “medley” but Paul wanted it out.
 That’s one of the many things I learned from Scott Freiman.
 Apparently Paul didn’t like the way the medley sounded with the inclusion of this extra song (between “Mean Mr. Mustard” and “Polythene Pam”) and I kind of agree with him.

 Shana, you’re rambling.

 On the actual album “Her Majesty” plays after the end after a few seconds of silence.
 As I also learned from Scott Freiman, one of the engineers (John Kurlander) was instructed not to throw anything away.
 On the remixed version there’s an additional disc with “Her Majesty” as part of the medley as originally intended.

 Oh, and did I mention it was remixed by George Martin’s son Giles?

-No, and I think that commotion you hear is Pakistan leaving the building!
+No, and I think the commotion you hear is Pakistan leaving the building!
+India left hours ago!

 There are two other deluxe albums he remixed (Sgt Pepper and the White Album.)